rayrfan/Fanray/README.md

 # Fanray

-A blog application built with [ASP.NET Core 2.0](https://github.com/aspnet/Home), supports MetaWeblog API which enables you to use [Open Live Writer](http://openlivewriter.org/), also supports shortcodes so posting things like source code is very easy.
+A blog application built with [ASP.NET Core](https://github.com/aspnet/Home) and [Entity Framework Core](https://github.com/aspnet/EntityFrameworkCore), supports MetaWeblog API so you can use [Open Live Writer](http://openlivewriter.org/), also supports shortcodes so you can post things like source code very easily.

 ## Get Started